 It’s almost impossible for most of us to get completely away from packaged and processed foods so make it a habit to read the ingredients to see what you are eating.
 You will find sugar is disguised with many different names.

 When you shoot for fresh and frozen vegetables to make up 80% of your daily food intake you will naturally include healthy fiber.

 You can educate yourself on the differences between soluble and insoluble fibers and which foods they are included in for great results.

 However, I don’t get into that in my own diet.
 I know that when I include vegetables, fruits, nuts, oats, beans, and barley in my diet — I’m getting plenty of both.

-In case you haven’t gotten my point yet, when you eat the foods we were designed to eat, overeating and overweight cures itself with little or no effort.
+In case you haven’t gotten my point yet when you eat the foods we were designed to eat, being overweight cures itself with little or no effort.

 Benefits of a Fiber Rich Diet:

 - Fiber helps to move waste products and stool out of your body.
 This is a natural cure for constipation and aids in losing weight.